How to get a grip on Agile projects & Agile teams

-Even though large numbers of organizations have embraced Agile software development, management rarely has all the information it requires about productivity, costs and the lead time and quality of Agile projects.
+Even though large numbers of organizations have embraced Agile software development, management rarely has all the information it requires about productivity, costs and the lead time and quality of Agile projects or Agile teams.
 How effective and efficient are our Agile software development activities in actual fact?

-I have developed an approach and a KPI set that does provide accurate information about costs, quality and the lead time of Agile projects.
+I have developed an approach and a KPI set that does provide accurate information about costs, quality and the lead time of Agile projects or Agile teams.
 These KPIs are grouped in four categories; Cheaper, Better, Faster and Happier and can be implemented in two ways: ‘Continuous fact-based’ and ‘Continuous output-based’.
 The same KPIs are used in both cases.
 However, the supplier is paid based on the number of functional delivery units (output) when ‘Continuous output-based’ applies.
 ‘Continuous fact-based’ means that the metrics are assessed continuously, preferably automatically.
-This KPI set was tested in one of the largest output-based outsourcing projects in the Netherlands and subsequently deployed in several national and international projects.
+This KPI set was tested in one of the largest output-based outsourcing Agile project and Agile teams in the Netherlands and subsequently deployed in several national and international projects.

 Enter your email address in order to access a detailed description of this approach.